vsrinivas/fuchsia/src/connectivity/bluetooth/README.md

 If you don't have physical hardware available, you can run the tests in QEMU using the same commands as above.
 A couple of tips will help run the tests a little more quickly.

-* Run the VM with hardware virtualization support: `fx run -k`
+* Run the VM with hardware virtualization support: `fx emu`
 * Disable unnecessary logging for the tests:

   ```